 Three decades after DVDS' heyday Carl Reiner appeared as his character Alan Brady on Mad About You.

-Buddy appeared in one episode of The Danny Thomas Show moonlighting as a joke writer for the main character.
+Buddy appeared in one episode of The Danny Thomas Show moonlighting as a joke writer for the main character, Danny Williams.
 These two minor crossovers throw DVDS into one hell of a bizarre shared continuity, see Shared Universe and Wild Mass Guess sub-page.

 Mel dons one after Buddy makes one too many bald jokes at his expense.
 Buddy is confounded.